SAN ANTONIO ASSIGNS CHIMEZIE METU AND LONNIE WALKER IV TO AUSTIN SPURS | San Antonio Spurs

 SAN ANTONIO ASSIGNS CHIMEZIE METU AND LONNIE WALKER IV TO AUSTIN SPURS

-Walker IV has seen action in 18 games with Austin, averaging 16.1 points, 2.8 rebounds and 1.7 assists in 27.1 minutes.
-The rookie guard out of the University of Miami has made one appearance for San Antonio.
+Walker IV has seen action in 19 games with Austin, averaging 15.9 points, 3.1 rebounds, 1.6 assists and 1.11 steals in 27.2 minutes.
+The rookie guard out of the University of Miami is averaging 2.5 points and 1.8 rebounds in 7.3 minutes in four games for San Antonio.

-Both Metu and Walker IV will be available for the Austin Spurs tonight as they visit the Rio Grande Valley Vipers at 7 p.m. at Bert Ogden Arena.
+Both Metu and Walker IV will be available for the Austin Spurs tonight when they host the Long Island Nets at 7:30 p.m. at the H-E-B Center at Cedar Park